 With all of that being said, we can turn our attention to custody orders during this pandemic.
 The troublesome part about this whole process has been that we do not know exactly where it will end.
 It is hard to plan for a future whose arrival is uncertain.
 We know about custody during the pandemic or any other time because your orders need to be clear as far as what your expectations are in what your co-parent’s expectations are.
 However, you need to balance that clarity with the ability to create flexibility during uncertain times.

 What all does custody encompass in a Texas family law order?

-Possession, visitation and access issues surrounding child custody
+Possession, visitation, and access issues surrounding child custody

-You do not have to follow your family court orders word-for-word at all times
+You do not have to follow your family court orders word-for-word at all times.

-However, under some circumstances you should be willing to adjust your orders and be flexible in terms of parenting time with your child.
+However, under some circumstances, you should be willing to adjust your orders and be flexible in parenting time with your child.
 The unprecedented nature of this pandemic should lead you and your co-parent to be more communicative with each other and more willing to bend in certain areas if it is in the best interests of your child.
 The judge does not expect you to follow the terms of your court order if it puts someone's well-being at risk.